7 Ways of making spelling fun

 3. Find new ways of writing.
 Have you ever spelled a word out with glue and then sprinkled some glitter on top?
 Try writing in ketchup or mustard next time you have a hot dog for lunch.
 Tracing words in the air, writing on an Etch-A-Sketch, using a stick to draw in the dirt, or putting a word on a car window after it’s been raining, all of these activities provide kids with tactile sensory feedback to help them remember spelling.
 Plenty of fun can be had when you create a hopscotch court out of letters and have kids jump in different patterns to spell words.
 How about fishing out some letters from alphabet soup and lining them up on a plate, or using stamps to create words one letter at a time?

 4. Use visuals to boost short-term memory.
 Don’t just write in pen or pencil, use brightly colored crayons, markers and chalk too.
 Have kids write each letter in a different color to create a sentence that’s as colorful as a rainbow.
-Writing that’s visually stimulating can also serve as a memory aid, particularly when you put a letter that is often missed out in a different color.
+Writing that’s visually stimulating can also serve as a memory aid, particularly when you put a letter that is often skipped in a different color.
 Make collages out of letters cut out of magazines and assemble them to form words.
 Look for letters of different shapes, in different sizes and in different colors and combine them in new ways.
 Take pictures of objects or collections of objects that represent ideas and label them.
 Turn words into shapes to help you remember them.
 Trace letter shapes on paper and then color them in with different patterned designs, or sit down to type on the computer and then create a collage of the same word written in different fonts, colors, and sizes.
 TOP TIP: To get even more out of an exercise you need repetition.
 You might have a learner type a word 100 times and then print out their creation and use it for wrapping paper.
 Write a word out on some tape and create a fun ticker-tape ribbon to match!

 5. Incorporate sounds to help auditory learners.
 Write your own songs in which you chant out the letters that make up a word, accompanied by a tune.
 Rhythm and beats can help you commit a word to memory.
 Rehearsing a song is also a great way to check you have the spelling right when you get stuck.
 For added fun, try creating some games where learners have to spell out loud in different voices, for example high and low, shouts and whispers, excited and sad.
 You might also decide to host spelling bee games.
 Have kids develop their own word lists with easy and hard items that they give out to their classmates.